"COMMON EUROPEAN FRAMEWORK OF REFERENCE FOR LANGUAGES"

 BASIC USER - A1 & A2

-A1 (Breakthrough or Beginner)- The student is new to French with no experience in the language and will be introduced to cultural elements and basic grammar and everyday expressions.
+A1 (Breakthrough or Beginner)- The student is new to the foreign language with no experience in the language and will be introduced to cultural elements and basic grammar and everyday expressions.

-A2 (Waystage or Elementary)- The student knows the basic level of French language and is learning more specific grammar and cultural elements.
+A2 (Waystage or Elementary)- The student knows the basic level of the foreign language and is learning more specific grammar and cultural elements.
 Students become confident in stating basic needs and wants in preparation for the Intermediate Level B1.

 INDEPENDENT USER - B1 & B2